 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Store it at room temperature and away from direct sunlight, and excess heat and moisture (not in the bathroom).
 Dispose of the inhaler 6 weeks after you remove it from the foil overwrap or after every blister has been used (when the dose indicator reads 0), whichever comes first.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org